 The price of renting might initially dissuade you, but the potential long-term savings pay off.
 This option allows you to avoid the risk of damaging any of your valuable furniture or personal possessions.
 You won’t have to spend time and effort on renting a van and scheduling movers.
 You also don’t have to worry about your existing items fitting into every space you rent.
 Every apartment or house you rent has its own available space and room dimensions.
 Leave that coordination to the professionals and cut your travel nurse housing costs.

 It seems like a small choice to make, but this can have a huge impact over the course of your assignment.
 Eating out is both expensive and unhealthy in comparison to preparing your meals at home.
 When dining out, the average meal costs $12.75 in the U.S. That’s more than $1,000 a month!

 Plus, cooking food in your own kitchen can make you feel more at home while you’re living in a new place.
 When you’re choosing housing for your next assignment, make sure it comes with a full-sized kitchen, or at least a kitchenette, with the necessary kitchenware to be your own chef.

 Especially with rapid response and crisis assignments, sometimes you need to find housing fast.
-But travel nurses always need to be aware Be aware sketchy rental situations as unfortunately there are some housing scams out there.
+But travel nurses always need to be aware of sketchy rental situations as, unfortunately, there are some housing scams out there.
 Stay diligent in vetting every agreement before you sign a lease.

 Some common red flags to watch out for include: